Tourism in Uganda

 Revenues in tourism

 In 1995, tourism revenues amounted to 78.00 million USD, or about 1.4 percent of the gross national product.
 This corresponded to about 160,000 tourists at that time and roughly 488 USD per person.
-Within 22 years, the country's dependence on tourism has increased drastically.
-In the last year of the survey, the revenue now amounts to 940.00 million USD, accounting for 3.6 percent of the gross national product.
-Each visitor now spends an average of 670 USD for his holiday in Uganda.Annual receipts as percentage of the gross national product:
+Within 23 years, the country's dependence on tourism has increased drastically.
+In the last year of the survey, the revenue now amounts to 1.04 billion USD, accounting for 3.2 percent of the gross national product.

 All data for Uganda in detail